mthiebaux/JSNtemplate/README.md

 }
 ```

-The server console has several default commands to monitor tracked clients and their long poll status, and a dummy push message which clients will report:
+The server console has several commands to monitor tracked clients and their long poll status, and a dummy push message which clients will report:

 ```
 > who